dfoverdx/PokeStreamer-Tools-Docs/docs/index.md

 Contact
 =======

-You can contact me on my [Discord server](http://discord.pokemon-soul.link) for help and questions, or to request support for another gen 3-5 Pokémon game.
+You can contact me on my [Discord server](http://discord.pokemon-soul.link) for help and questions, or to request support for another gen III-V Pokémon game.

 !![info]
 If